bberaki2008/star-work-day-scheduler/README.md

 ## Description

-AN employee or any consumer with a busy schedule(e.g. work day scheduler) can use this app to add important events to thier daily planner
-SO THAT they can manage my time effectively.
+An employee or any consumer with a busy schedule(e.g. work day scheduler) can use this app to add important events to thier daily planner so that they can manage to time effectively.

 ## Installation